 The aim of the Hands Up for Trad Community Music awards is to showcase and celebrate the outstanding practice and great things going on in Scotland’s community music sector to the wider public and media.

 Congratulations to Sensatronic Lab who have been nominated in the Community Music Teacher of the Year category.
+Vote for them here!
+We asked Sensatronic Lab the following questions.
 We asked them the following questions.

 Tell us more about yourself.

 Sensatronic Lab is delivered by Sense Scotland, a charity that supports disabled people and their families.
 The ‘labs’ are digital music making workshops for young people.
 The sessions are inclusive to all young people and have a targeted approach to include those who have a range of additional support needs and sensory impairments.

 Through funding from Creative Scotland’s Youth Music Initiative (YMI) Sensatronic Sessions aims to increase access to our digital music sessions for young people with additional support needs and others barriers, across Scotland.
 The Sensatronic project builds on this foundation, embedding a participant led approach aiming to fascinate young learners and tap into their creative curiosity exploring new and innovative ways of

 making music and developing music making skills.

 The participants are encouraged to experiment with sound-making materials and digital hardware and combine these in improvised music making, which can lead to performance, showcasing achievements and emerging talent.
 Participants will use bespoke “democratic” digital instruments, designed in consultation with young people

 across awhole range of need and abilities and will be encouraged to explore,

 adapt, design and make their own accessible instruments.

 How long have you or your group organisation been involved in this work and tell us a wee bit about how it all started?